alexhanson/rdio-export/README.md

 `rdio-export` is in active development, but here's how you can run the work-in-progress version:

 ## Setting up your Rdio app
 `rdio-export` requires you use your own API access keys to make Rdio requests.
-[Create an app](https://www.rdio.com/developers/create/) and populate the form.
+Go to the [Create an app](https://www.rdio.com/developers/create/) page and populate the form.
 All fields are required, but `rdio-export` doesn't rely on any particular values.

 * **App Name:** Anything you want.
 * **Description:** Anything you want.